WumboSpasm/archive95-server/README.md

 - `api`: Get information about the archive in JSON format
    - See the "API Endpoints" section for more information
 - `about`: Learn about Archive95
-- `sources`: View information about sources
+- `sources`: View information about data sources

 ## Flags
 - `n`: Hide navigation bar